mooltipass/minible/usb_hid_protocol.md

 - check for sequential packet numbers
 - check that the current packet number isn't above the total number of expected packets
 - check for message bit flip between 2 successive **messages**
-- once a message is received, reply with a **single 64B packet** with the same byte0 and byte1 and final acknowledge flag set
+- once a message is received, if the final acknowledge request flag is set, reply with a **single 64B packet** with the same byte0 and byte1 and final acknowledge flag set